hueiyuan/aws-cloudformation-template/README.md

 # aws-cloudformation-template
-the repo includes my experience about aws cloudformation yaml
+the repo includes my experience about aws cloudformation yaml.
+If need it, we have to replace value for our real situation.

 ## All services
 1. AWS MSK